A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Robert Graysmith, 1986

 The Pursuit of Happyness.
-The 2006 movie compared to the 2006 book
+Poster of the 2006 movie and cover of the 2006 book

 VS3